bcat/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/bcat/README.md

-# bcat's 60% ANSI Tsangan layout with split Backspace and Right Shift
+# bcat's 60% ANSI Tsangan (split Backspace, Right Shift) layout

-This is a Tsangan/HHKB (split Backspace, split Right Shift) layout based on the [traditional HHKB layout](https://hhkb.io/layout/) with some custom [DIP switch](https://hhkb.io/components/controllers/) settings and a few more tweaks.
+This is a Tsangan layout based on the [HHKB layout](https://hhkb.io/layout/) with some [DIP switch](https://hhkb.io/components/controllers/) setting changes, plus a few more tweaks.
+(I use this layout with both standard 60% cases and ones with HHKB blockers.)

 <details>
 <summary>Layout notes</summary>